careerbuilder/DataScienceAPIDocumentation/JobRecommendationService.md

 Given a job ID and, optionally, an email, and a set of user preferences, the Job Recommendation Service provides recommendations of relevant and similar jobs.

-The endpoint for Job Recommendation Service is at https://api.careerbuilder.com/core/recommendations/job.

 ----------------------------
 # Request structure
 The service supports GET and POST requests to: https://api.careerbuilder.com/core/recommendations/job.

-OAUTH credentials are **required** and the reference is provided [here](https://apimanagement.cbplatform.link/#/oauth/faq).
+OAUTH credentials are **required** and Documentation for CareerBuilder authentication is provided [here](https://apimanagement.cbplatform.link/#/oauth/faq) by the Platform Software team.

 A request is composed of 3 main parts:
 `job_data`, `user_data`, `user_preferences`.